 The entire experience is about the user: their top song, favorite artist, how many hours of music they streamed.
 To showcase this data, Spotify uses pre-built templates that users can share on Instagram or Facebook straight from the app.

 A campaign like this only works for some types of user data.
 Customers likely wouldn’t share medical information publicly, for example, but they might post an exciting fitness milestone.

 Create even more engagement from your power users by gamifying their in-app experience.
 One of the most popular ways to do this is by tracking rewards points in the app so customers making frequent purchases get prizes.

 Offering credits for referrals, such as how ClassPass gives 10 credits per referral offering, can be a great way to get new customers.
 Personalize gamified messages further by targeting loyal customers, such as your daily active users, with more robust challenges.

 If you have multiple geographical markets, app localization allows you to personalize in-app experiences and messaging based on each user’s location.
 This ensures that when users sign on, they see tailored information in the correct language.

-Personalization is especially vital on a global scale because different cultures respond to communication and visual prompts in different ways.
+Personalization campaigns are especially vital on a global scale because different cultures respond to communication and visual prompts in different ways.
 You can ask a user for their location by requesting a zip code or having them identify their nearest store.

 If you’ve recently launched a new app feature, you can ask users for feedback with an in-app survey.
 This allows you to gather and process the feedback data quickly, and tailor questions to specific audiences based on app version, subscription level, or other custom data attributes.

 In the end, customers not only want to engage with customized marketing messages, they expect to.
-And as personalization becomes more common, it will be harder to stand out.
+And as personalization campaigns become more common, it will be harder to stand out.